 These teas turn stored fat into free fatty acids, raising your fat-burning potential by a whopping 10 to 17%.
 Plus, they’re full of antioxidants and taste refreshing and delicious!

 Okay, we all know we should be drinking lots of water to stay healthy.
 But did you know that drinking cold water can speed up your metabolism?

 Your body uses caloric energy to heat up icy cold water.
-This cool process is called thermogenesis.
+This cooling process is called thermogenesis.
 N-ice.

 As you can see, going on extreme crash diets can be really hard on your metabolism.
-Losing weight too fast isn’t usually sustainable.
+Losing weight too fast isn’t sustainable over the long-term.
 Plus, it can cause unwanted symptoms like dehydration, muscle loss, nutritional deficiencies, and feeling hungry all the time.

-Understanding the impact rapid weight loss had on The Biggest Loser contestants can help us make a better weight loss plan that works over the long haul…not just the short term.
+Understanding the impact rapid weight loss had on The Biggest Loser contestants will help you make a better weight loss plan that works over the long haul…not just the short term.

 There are several strategies for speeding up your metabolism including strength training, eating whole foods, drinking green tea and ice water, and making quality sleep a priority.

 Focusing on your wellness – and not trying to lose weight too fast – will help you maintain your health and weight loss long-term.